 Applied Health Science

-Graduates of the health science specialization are qualified to enter master’s programs in almost any allied health profession, such as physical or occupational therapy or physician assistant, and can also meet the admissions requirements for medical, dental and veterinary schools.
+Graduates of the Bowling Green State University applied health science major with the health sciences specialization are qualified to enter master’s programs in almost any allied health profession, such as physical or occupational therapy or physician assistant -- the fastest growing profession in healthcare.
+You can also meet the admissions requirements for medical, dental and veterinary schools.

 GO FAR in your career

 The diversified curriculum of the applied health specialization includes a strong background in the basic sciences.
 You will build on this by understanding the process by which advances in health research make their way to improve patient care and health outcomes.
 The course also emphasizes the development of critical thinking and problem-solving skills that are crucial to diagnostics and treatment assessment.